AlexRL-12/Artificial-Intelligent/BonusPointClips/BonusPoint.md

-# Recomendaciones: Seguir el paso a paso ya que sino es así el Clips no tomará las definiciones.
+# Recomendaciones: Sigue el paso a paso, ya que si no es así, el Clips no tomará las definiciones.

 # <---------- Paso#1 ---------->